LuckyJimJD/ProfessionalResponsibility/assets/problems/ConfidentialityProblem.md

 Lawyer advised you that she wants to disclose Client’s discovery violations to counsel for the ex-spouse, both to protect the ex-spouse’s legitimate interests and to alert the judge.
 Lawyer presented these questions to your firm: (1) Did Client’s statement to Lawyer about his discovery misconduct constitute confidential information protected by Model Rule 1.6(a)?; (2) If this information was confidential, would Model Rule 1.6(b) permit disclosure of this information to counsel for the ex-spouse?2; and (3) What course of action do you recommend to Lawyer about whether to disclose this information?

-# Discussion Problem 2
+# Problem 2

 You are a public defender representing Jimmy Dale, who has been charged with murder.
 Based on witness statements, the police and prosecutor believe that another man, Lee Wayne, planned the murder and that Dale acted as Wayne's accomplice in carrying out the killing.
 To avoid any potential conflict, the court has appointed another lawyer to represent Wayne.

 During your initial meeting with Dale, he tells you, "I killed that guy all on my own.
 Wayne didn't have anything to do with it."
 Based on the details that Dale provides about the crime, and the lack of any apparent motive to falsely claim sole responsibility, you conclude that Dale is telling the truth.

-_What are your obligation under Rule 1.6(a)?
+_What are your obligations under Rule 1.6(a)?
 Do any of the exceptions under Rule 1.6(b) apply at this point?_

 Dale and Hunt are tried separately.
 At Hunt's trial, he testifies that he had no role in the crime.
 Nevertheless, Hunt is convicted and sentenced to life imprisonment.